mmamaev/mmamaev.github.io/collections/_british_railways/Understanding-Train-Tickets.md

 You can also note that traveling during peak times is twice more expensive than taking an off-peak train.

 Finally, you can spot two Anytime fares, the other one being significantly cheaper.
 There is no free lunch: the cheaper ticket will come out with restriction "ROUTE WAMSTER-SALSBRY" meaning that it is valid only on the slower train going via Salisbury and Warminster.
-The expensive Anytime ticket is also valid on this train as it is valid on ANY reasonable route between London and Bath.
+The expensive Anytime ticket is also valid on this train as it is valid on any reasonable route between London and Bath ("ROUTE ANY PERMITTED").

 The next diagram shows the cheapest Single ticket option by the time of day, separately for Advance and walk-up tickets.